Moving from Mac to PC?

 Q: Does having more CPU cores improve Premiere Pro performance?
 Should I get a dual Xeon system?

 A: Premiere Pro does a decent job at utilizing multiple CPU cores, but there is a steep drop in performance gain after around 8-10 CPU cores.
 In the past, using a dual Xeon workstation with multiple CPUs made sense as that was the only way to get more than a handful of CPU cores but today you can hit near maximum performance in Premiere Pro with just a single 10-core Intel CPU.
 In fact, due to the extra overhead associated with having multiple physical CPUs, a dual Xeon system will be slow in most cases than even a cheaper single CPU workstation.
+You can read more about this in our Should you use a Dual Xeon for Premiere Pro? article.

 Q: You only list Core i7 CPUs, don't I need a Xeon CPU?